Skip to main content

 Oakland's maximum penalty of $1,000,000 per tree violation is the highest in the Bay Area.
 San Jose's maximum is around $500,000; most other Bay Area cities cap penalties at $50,000–$100,000.
 Oakland's severe penalties reflect the city's serious enforcement approach to heritage tree protection.

 Oakland's VHFHSZ (Very High Fire Hazard Severity Zone) designation covers nearly all Oakland hills neighborhoods.
 While Berkeley and Piedmont have fire zones, Oakland's designations are more extensive and enforcement more stringent.
-Defensible space requirements often conflict with heritage oak preservation — professionals must navigate both requirements.
+Defensible space requirements often conflict with heritage oak preservation — professionals must meet both requirements.

 Get Quotes Call Text Us Emergency